AbobakerAhmed/Code-For-Sudan/README.md

   - Navigate to the project directory: cd healthcare-sudan

-  - Run The throw Android studio or VScode
+  - Run The through Android studio or VScode

 - ### The next 2 steps still in progress
   - Download from the respective app store (link to be provided).